 With his expertise in enigmas and magic, David Kwong delights and challenges audiences around the world with his intellectual brand of “puzzles and prestidigitation.”

-A veteran “cruciverbalist” (crossword puzzle constructor), Kwong routinely creates puzzles for the New York Times, Los Angeles Times, Wall Street Journal and other national publications.
+A veteran “cruciverbalist” (crossword puzzle constructor), Kwong routinely creates puzzles for the New York Times, Los Angeles Times, and Wall Street Journal.
 He concludes his one-man show with his original crossword puzzle magic trick.

-Kwong is the puzzle and secret code consultant for the hit NBC show “Blindspot.”
+Kwong recently produced Deception, ABC's show about a magician who joins the FBI.
+He's also the puzzle and secret code consultant for the hit NBC show Blindspot.
 He was the head magic consultant on the 2013 worldwide hit film Now You See Me.
 Other films Kwong and his Misdirectors Guild have worked on include The Imitation Game, Ant-Man, Mission Impossible: Rogue Nation, and The Magnificent 7.

 Kwong is a graduate of Harvard University, where he studied the history of magic.